Energea

 Platform Overview

-Crowdfunding platform offering equity ownership in portfolios of operating solar energy projects across USA, Brazil, and Africa.
+Crowdfunding platform offering equity ownership in portfolios of operating solar energy projects across four geographies: USA (Portfolio 4), Brazil (Portfolio 2), Africa/South Africa (Portfolio 3), and Latin America (Portfolio 5).
 Investors purchase LLC membership interests in geographic portfolio companies (SPVs) that own and operate solar installations selling power under long-term contracts (PPAs).
-Minimum investment $100, accessible to non-accredited investors through Regulation CF and Regulation A+ offerings.
+Minimum investment $100, accessible to non-accredited investors through Regulation A+ offerings.
 Platform manages entire project lifecycle: development, construction, operation, monitoring.
-Investors receive monthly distributions from project cash flows (electricity sales revenue minus expenses) and potential equity appreciation upon project sale/refinancing.
-Target returns 11-14% IRR (internal rate of return combining distributions plus equity appreciation, not distribution yield alone) depending on geography, with Brazil/Africa higher risk/return than USA projects.
-Fee structure: 1-2% annual management fee on distributions plus 20-30% carried interest (performance fee) above return hurdles.
+Investors receive monthly distributions from project cash flows and potential equity appreciation upon project sale/refinancing.
+Target returns 7-14% IRR depending on geography, with hurdle rates of 6-8% before 20% carried interest.
+Critical tax note: Portfolios 2 (Brazil), 3 (Africa), and 5 (LATAM) have elected C-corp treatment — investors receive 1099-DIV, not K-1.
+Portfolio 4 (USA) tax election unconfirmed as of April 2026.
+Fee structure: ~2% annual management fee on invested capital (0.167%/month; Africa PPM states 1.5% — discrepancy under review) plus 20% carried interest above hurdle rates.

 Platform operates through SEC-registered offerings (Regulation CF and Regulation A+) allowing both accredited and non-accredited investors to participate with $100 minimums.
 Investment structure: LLC membership interests in geographic portfolio companies owning operating solar installations selling electricity under long-term power purchase agreements (PPAs) with utilities and commercial customers.
 Per platform materials: Over $100M AUM, 11%+ historical IRR, team participated in 500+ directly developed projects plus 14,000+ across prior roles and partnerships totaling 365MW.
 Target returns by geography: USA ~11-12% IRR, Brazil ~14-16% IRR, Africa similar to Brazil.
 CRITICAL: For Brazil and Africa portfolios, currency movement may matter as much as solar performance—local revenue in BRL and African currencies exposes USD investors to FX depreciation potentially offsetting operational returns.
-Fee structure: 1-2% annual management fee on monthly distributions plus 20-30% carried interest on returns above 8-10% hurdles.
+Fee structure confirmed from OCs: ~2% annual management fee on invested capital (0.167%/month; Africa states 1.5%) plus 20% carried interest above hurdle rates of 6-8% by geography.
 Monthly distributions paid from project cash flows; investors also receive equity appreciation upon project sales/refinancing.
 Minimum 3-year holding period with redemption requests considered after 3 years but not guaranteed—no formal secondary market.
 Platform provides monthly updates, quarterly webinars, project monitoring apps (iOS/Android), and educational content.
-Regulatory: Offerings registered under Regulation CF (crowdfunding exemption with lower raise limits) or Regulation A+ (mini-IPO structure with higher limits and ongoing reporting).
-Non-accredited investors subject to annual investment limits based on income/net worth.
+Regulatory: Offerings registered under Regulation A+ Tier 2.
+Non-accredited investors subject to annual investment limits.
+Critical: Portfolios 2, 3, and 5 have elected C-corp treatment — investors receive 1099-DIV, not K-1.
+Portfolio 4 (USA) tax election unconfirmed.
+All three OC-sourced portfolios disclose prior Reg A compliance issues with rescission exposure.
 Suitable for: Impact-focused investors, those comfortable with 3+ year illiquid holds, diversification seekers adding uncorrelated real assets, and income-oriented investors who accept variable distributions.
 Not suitable for: Investors requiring liquidity or short hold periods, conservative investors uncomfortable with emerging market risks, those expecting bond-like stability, and investors unable to evaluate complex international project structures.

 Platform Structure & Access